 How is hypertension connected with sailing?

 Sailing is an activity that requires upper body strength, stamina, and endurance.
 Sailing does help build muscle strength and increased physical endurance, improves your cardiovascular health and can even assist with reduced blood pressure.
 Apart from physical benefits, proximity to water has the potential to improve our mental well-being too.
-All said and done, it is important to keep your health on check at all times, especially before boarding.
+All said and done, it is important to keep your health in check at all times, especially before boarding.
 It is imperative to have regular scheduled medical appointments and keep up with the recommended medication from your doctor.
 If you are a frequent sailor, it’s a best practice to even maintain a health journal quoting your medical conditions and your varied blood pressure levels.

 When you are off on a sailing trip, it’s highly recommended to have a healthy diet plan as per your dietitian’s request.
-Always include a blood pressure cuff, a stethoscope and any other dependable devices in your packing list.
-Although headaches, bloody noses or shortness of breath can be due to several other health conditions, if you associate them with exertion and stressful situations, it can most surely be symptoms of increased blood pressure.
+Always include a blood pressure cuff, a stethoscope, and any other dependable devices in your packing list.
+Although headaches, bloody noses, or shortness of breath can be due to several other health conditions, if you associate them with exertion and stressful situations, it can most surely be symptoms of increased blood pressure.